TOP 10 PLACES to VISIT while you’re here!

 The British-owned Company, which was chartered to render the Connecticut River navigable here in 1791, spent 10 years building the 9 locks and dam around the Great Falls, 52 ft. high.
 After the railroad came in 1849, river traffic declined and the canal was used for water power only.

-Bellows Falls Opera House & town & village hall.
-Live music, plays, and cinema with the famous $5 Triple-Up
+Bellows Falls Opera House & Town Hall.
+Live music, plays, and cinema with the famous $5 Triple-Up-large popcorn, candy and drink!
+Classic Film Wednesdays and Showings Friday-Tuesday with Saturday and Sunday matinees.

 Fall Mountain and Table Rock hikes and views (see our home page!)